This document is non-normative. It provides an accessible overview of AFPS concepts. The normative specification is spec.md.

 └───────────────────────────────┘

-A flow’s prompt.md replaces what a human would type to give an agent its objective.
-The flow manifest declares which skills, tools, and providers the agent needs to fulfill that objective.
+An agent’s prompt.md replaces what a human would type to give an agent its objective.
+The agent manifest declares which skills, MCP servers, and integrations the agent needs to fulfill that objective.
 AFPS packages everything together into a versioned, distributable .afps artifact (a standard ZIP file).

 MCP standardizes how an agent invokes tools at runtime.
 A2A standardizes how agents discover and communicate with each other.
 Agent Skills standardize reusable capability descriptions.
+MCPB standardizes how a local MCP server is packaged — and an AFPS mcp-server manifest adopts the MCPB field vocabulary (server, tools, user_config, manifest_version) at the root alongside AFPS-native fields.
+The full AFPS manifest is not a strict MCPB manifest and is not promised to install in an MCPB host as-is in 2.0; a publish-time projection to a strict MCPB bundle is reserved for a future minor.
 AFPS standardizes the goal and its dependencies — the package that gets published, installed, and composed before any of that happens.
-The four are complementary.
+They are complementary.

 AFPS is transport-agnostic: it does not prescribe how packages are fetched, transferred, or cached.